ageron/tensorflow-safari-course/README.md

 Introduction to TensorFlow
 ==========================

 This project accompanies my [Introduction to TensorFlow](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/) live online training.
-It contains the exercises and their solutions, in the form of [Jupyter](http://jupyter.org/) notebooks.
+It contains the exercises and their solutions, in the form of a [Jupyter](http://jupyter.org/) notebook.

 [![book](https://raw.githubusercontent.com/ageron/tensorflow-safari-course/master/images/intro_to_tf_course.png)](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/)